JustinWang23/graphql-grpc-apollo-mali-demo/README.md

 }
 ```

-Afterwards, you can get the result based on your queries
+Afterwards, you can get the result based on your queries.

 ```
 {